AdaCore/spark2014/docs/lrm/source/subprograms.rst

         attributes that are dependent on the value of the object and shall not be used are X'Old and X'Update] and

-      - is always *fully initialized* (that is, all parts of the ``global_item`` are initialized) as a result of any successful execution of a call of the subprogram.
-A state abstraction whose refinement is not visible is not fully initialized by only updating one or more of its constituents [because it may have other constituents that are not visible];
+      - is always fully initialized by a call of the subprogram. ;

     * otherwise the ``global_item`` denotes both an input and an output, and has a ``mode_selector`` of In_Out.